 In addition to Twitter, you can connect Flipboard to up to 11 other social networks to organization your entire web reading under one roof.
 This includes Facebook, Instagram, Google+, YouTube, LinkedIn, Flickr, and more.

 Flipboard is a great tool to use when you’re doing product research.

 For example, say you are looking for product comparisons for something you want to buy.
 You do a bunch of Google searches and you find a few articles discussing the product.
 If you flip each article into a magazine you created for that research, you’d have a neat organization to review later.

 This is where I'll add new information as appropriate.

-Flipboard has come a long way since their introduction.
-Lately I discovered they finally update their database more frequently.
+Lately I discovered that Flipboard is finally updating their database more frequently.

 When I change a title on a hub, for example, the change is updated on Flipboard within a month.
 In the past it never was updated.

 There still are problems that can be handled with proper workarounds.
 For example, they pick up the word “Source” from our images as shown in this example of a listing in a Flipboard magazine: